-If you enter a no-contest plea, guilty, plea, or there is a guilty verdict at trial, the next step is sentencing.
-Depending on the type of case, there are several potential options that you can be sentenced to (this is not an all-inclusive list): no jail time, community service, AA meetings, angry management, counseling, therapy, paying a fine, drug or alcohol classes, sheriff’s work program, public service program, house arrest (electronic monitoring), alcohol monitoring (SCRAM), residential treatment program, sober living environment, restitution paid to victims, fines, county jail or prison.
+If you enter a no-contest plea, guilty plea, or there is a guilty verdict at trial, the next step is sentencing.
+Depending on the type of case, there are several potential options that you can be sentenced to (this is not an all-inclusive list): no jail time, community service, AA meetings, anger management, counseling, therapy, paying a fine, drug or alcohol classes, sheriff’s work program, public service program, house arrest (electronic monitoring), alcohol monitoring (SCRAM), residential treatment program, sober living environment, restitution paid to victims, fines, county jail or prison.

 How Long Will The Process Last?

-Each case if factually different and may have different legal issues to address.
+Each case is factually different and may have different legal issues to address.
 Whether you are charged with a felony or misdemeanor, most cases resolve in four to six months.
 Your case could be shorter or last longer.
-Although we are very sensitive to your needs in wanting this process to come to a speedy conclusion, we will never sacrifice quality of success for a speedy end.
+Although Mr. Wingerden is very sensitive to your needs in wanting this process to come to a speedy conclusion, he will never sacrifice the quality of success for a speedy end.
 If your case lasts 10 months and is ultimately dismissed, then that was the right length of time for your case.
-We want to have quality results for our clients and that is what you are going to receive.
+He wants to have quality results for his clients and that is what you are going to receive.

 I Am Being Investigated.
 What Should I Do?

-We will first start by telling you what not to – do not speak to law enforcement without counsel.
+First, consider what not to do – do not speak to law enforcement without counsel.
 Remember, anything you say can and will be used against you in a court of law.
-If you know or feel that you are being investigated for possibly committing a crime, then speaking law enforcement without speaking to us first at The Law Offices Of Richard Wingerden could mean the difference between being arrested or not.
+If you know or feel that you are being investigated for possibly committing a crime, then speaking to law enforcement without speaking to an attorney first at The Law Offices Of Richard Wingerden could mean the difference between being arrested or not.